 In 1891, 250 acres of this site were allotted to the New York Botanical Society.
-The New York Botanical Garden was modeled after the Royal Botanical Gardens in Kew, England, and has become one of the most distinguished gardens in the world, housing living collections of temperate and tropical plants from all over the world as well as a huge collection of preserved plant specimens.
-It is also home to a 40-acre “virgin” forest, the last such preserve in the city.
+The New York Botanical Garden was modeled after the Royal Botanical Gardens in Kew, England, and has become one of the most distinguished gardens in the world.
+The garden houses living collections of temperate and tropical plants from all over the world as well as a huge collection of preserved plant specimens.
+It is also home to a 40-acre “virgin” forest, one of the last such preserves in the city.

 The City of New York allotted another 250 acres to the New York Zoological Society in 1898 to build a park to preserve native animals and promote zoology.
-The Wildlife Conservation Park, better known as the Bronx Zoo, opened in 1899 and remains one of the largest wildlife conservation parks in the United States, housing 4,000 animals representing more than 650 species.
-In 1906, the city acquired another 66 acres on the southeast end of this property.
-This area currently houses Ranaqua, Parks’ Bronx headquarters.
+The Bronx Zoo opened in 1899 and is the largest urban zoo in the United States housing over 8,000 animals representing more than 800 species.
+In 1906, the city acquired another 66 acres on the southeastern end of this property.
+This area currently houses Ranaqua, NYC Parks’ Bronx headquarters.

 Another historic landmark is a souvenir from the Ice Age known as the Rocking Stone.
-Located in Bronx Zoo overlooking the Buffalo Range, the stone is a rough cube of pinkish granite, resting on a granite slab base.
+Located in the Bronx Zoo overlooking the Buffalo Range, the stone is a rough cube of pinkish granite, resting on a granite slab base.
 This relic, roughly seven feet high and weighing around 30 tons, is balanced perfectly and cannot be moved.
-On the grounds of the New York Botanic Gardens stand an old snuff mill and other architectural remnants of the area’s last private owner, the Lorillard family.
+An old snuff mill and other architectural remnants of the area’s last private owner, the Lorillard family, also stand on the grounds of the New York Botanic Gardens.

-Bronx Park has many recreation areas including playgrounds, bicycle paths, baseball diamonds, tennis and basketball courts and football and soccer fields.
-From zoos to playgrounds to historical landmarks, Bronx Park is an area for all to enjoy.
+Bronx Park has many recreation areas including playgrounds, bicycle paths, baseball diamonds, tennis and basketball courts, and football and soccer fields.
+From the zoo to playgrounds to historical landmarks, Bronx Park is an area for all to enjoy.